 "I guessed I should start this."
 She grumbled before looking at Zayden, "I'm Thalia," She glared here, "Just Thalia.
 I'm fifteen, a daughter of Zeus, and lieutenant of the Hunters."
 She shortly stated.
 Unnoticed by the hunters and Artemis, Zayden seemed to be having a hard time keeping a smile off his face and from hugging Thalia, yeah they seemed to fight every time they were together, but he had missed his cousin.
 After she sat back down, Phoebe reluctantly stood.
 She was a girl about 5'5' with flowing black hair that reached her shoulders, light blue eyes, and tan skin.

 "Phoebe Russell, 14 and a daughter of Apollo."
 She muttered before quickly sitting down.
 Zayden nodded, recognizing her as the hunter who had purposely been pranked by the Stoll's for shooting arrows at their helmets during Capture the flag, which kept her from going on the quest to save Artemis and Annabeth.
 After her, a girl about four and a half feet tall with short brown hair and honey colored eyes came forward.
-Her skin was the color of cocoa butter and she seemed to be between the ages of 5 and 8.
+Her skin was the color of cocoa butter and she seemed to be about Zayden's age or so.

-"I'm Julia Connors; I'm six and a daughter of Hecate."
-Julia muttered before quickly stepping back into the line.
+"I'm Jessica Connors; I'm sixteen and a daughter of Hecate."
+Jessica muttered before quickly stepping back into the line.
 There was a pause as everyone looked from each other before one girl sighed and stepped forward.
 She seemed about five foot, twelve years old, had chestnut colored hair, light skin, and turquoise colored eyes.

 "My name is Clarimond Ashdown or Clare for short.
 I'm twelve and a regular mortal."
 She stepped back as another girl hesitantly stepped forward.
 She was about 4'9', fifteen, and had shoulder length red hair, tan skin, and sapphire eyes.